Costs & payment

-Each request for Mediation must be accompanied by a filing fee of US$2,000.
+Each Request for Mediation (“Request”) must be accompanied by a filing fee of USD3,000, as of January 2018.

 This amount is non-refundable and shall be credited towards the deposit of the party having filed the Request.
 No Request shall be processed unless accompanied by the filing fee.

 Following the commencement of the mediation proceedings, the Centre shall request the parties to pay a deposit to cover the administrative expenses of the Centre and the fees and expenses of the Mediator, as set out in the Appendix to the Rules.
 Such deposit may be readjusted to cover the total time spent by the Mediator.
 When determining the amount of the deposit, the Centre shall take into account all circumstances of the case, including indications regarding the value of the dispute.
 In 2017, the average cost of the mediation proceedings was USD$ 23,000.

 All deposits shall be borne in equal shares by the parties unless agreed otherwise.
 The Centre may stay or terminate the proceedings under the Rules if any requested deposit is not paid.

 When the mediation is preceded by the submission of a Request for Arbitration between the same parties and concerns the same or parts of the same dispute, the filing fee paid for such arbitration shall be credited to the administrative expenses of the mediation.
 This is only if the total administrative expenses paid with respect to the arbitration exceed US$7,500.